ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 		}
 	} );

-	// View-to-model converter converting a view <div> with all its attributes to the model. editor.conversion.for( 'upcast' ).elementToElement( {
+	// The view-to-model converter converting a view <div> with all its attributes to the model. editor.conversion.for( 'upcast' ).elementToElement( {
 		view: 'div',
 		model: ( viewElement, modelWriter ) => {